tonutils/reverse-proxy/README.md

 <img width="500" alt="yes1" src="https://user-images.githubusercontent.com/9332353/210967656-182b0d0f-6954-49c9-bf8a-40f5b4a61aa7.png">

 Scan QR code from your terminal using Tonkeeper, Tonhub or any other wallet, execute transaction.
 Your domain will be linked to your site.

+If for some reason you cannot scan QR code, add `-tx-url` flag, so it will be displayed as `ton://` url for transaction.

 ###### Run without domain